From Numbers to Container Strings: String Theory as Intermediary

-The idea of this paper is that we use string theory as an intermediate stage in the construction of ur-strings from numbers.
+This section is a small introduction to Sections~\ref{smulsmurf} and \ref{marcoroni}.
+The idea of this paper is that we use string theory as an intermediate stage in the construction of container strings from numbers.
 But what does this precisely mean?
 Our aim is to provide an $\mf o$-direct interpretation $N$ of our sequential theory \futc1\ in our basic arithmetical theory $\mc A$, thus showing that $\mc A$ is sequential.
 We want to do this using a string theory $\mc S$ as intermediate stage.
 Naively one would think that it can proceed in two stages: we have an interpretation $K$ of $\mc S$ in $\mc A$ and an interpretation $M$ of \futc1\ in $\mc S$ and we can take $N := K\circ M$.
 In the Smullyan case, things do indeed work out like that, but in the Markov case, we proceed slightly differently.

 Let us first describe the Smullyan case.
 We provide an $\mf o$-direct interpretation $\mf B$ in \pamsmu\ of \tclac1, a string theory explained in Section~\ref{langesmurf}.
 Then, we construct an $\mf o$-direct interpretation $\mf A$ of \futc1\ in \tclac1.
 The composition $\mf B \circ \mf A$ will be our desired $\mf o$-direct interpretation of the sequential theory \futc1\ in \pamsmu.